Climate House offers knowledge and tools

 Measuring is knowing

-A thermal imaging camera provides beautiful pictures of all individual plant parts and new insights.
+A thermal imaging camera provides beautiful pictures of all individual plant parts and though this creates new insights.

 Plaisier: "A standard Infrared plant temperature meter provides one number per 5 to 10 square meters of the crop.
 A lot less accurate than our thermal imaging camera.
 If the average crop temperature per square meter is 16 degrees, it may still be the case that certain details of the crop have already reached 14 degrees.
 Condensation can already occur on those parts - think of flower buds - if the room temperature is higher, which is, of course, undesirable.
 Such a camera is very illustrative for this purpose."